What undergraduate courses are offered at U of M?

 "Visiting" is the official University term for taking a class for no grade and no credit toward your degree.
 This is also commonly referred to as "auditing" a course.

 With permission of the advisor and course instructor, a student may enroll in a course as a visitor.
 In such a case, the course will be entered on the permanent record with a "VI" instead of a letter grade.
 The same fee will be charged whether the student enrolls for credit or as a visitor.
 A course elected as "VI" does not count toward a student's full time status.
-A change in elections from credit to visit must be made during the first nine weeks of a term.
+A change in elections from credit to visit must be made during the first three weeks of a term.
 Signed petitions are required after this point.
 Required courses may not be elected as a visit.

 - If you plan on visiting a class, please stop by the ME Academic Services Office to pick up an Add/Drop/Modify form to take to your instructor.
 To visit a class, you must receive permission from the course instructor and negotiate with your responsibilities as a student with the instructor.
 This typically involves regular attendance in lecture and optional homework/exams.
 The amount of time and effort you put into the class is then up to you.